ljaderman/SAMLog/README.md

 * It can be used to synchronize data between app instances (i.e. play-back distributed log events).

 * It can optionally encrypt all data (via RNCryptor, AES-256 CBC) prior to sending it to the cloud.

+* It can stream to one or more websocket endpoints and attempts to automatically reconnect with randomized exponential backoff.

 ## Contents